Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Introduction

-Reducing Theorem~A to Theorems~B and~C is carried out in Section~\ref{SectionBCDImplyA}, using WWPD methods that are summarized in Theorem~D. Here is a brief description of those methods (see also the \emph{Remark} at the end of Section~\ref{SectionIndividualWWPD}, regarding how to avoid Theorem~D at the expense of weaker conclusions).
+Reducing Theorem~A to Theorems~B and~C is carried out in Section~\ref{SectionBCDImplyA}.
+The reduction proof will apply WWPD methods that are summarized in the Global WWPD Theorem of \cite{HandelMosher:WWPD}, as we now briefly describe.

-Given a nonelementary action of a group $\Gamma$ on a hyperbolic space, the WPD property comes in an individual version defined for one loxodromic element at a time, and in a global version which simply asserts that \emph{all} loxodromic elements satisfy the individual version (see Section~\ref{DefIndividualWPD}).
-In the special setting of the action $\MCG(S) \act \C(S)$, that ``local--global'' distinction was unimportant because every loxodromic element of the action $\MCG(S) \act \C(S)$ --- every pseudo-Anosov mapping class --- satisfies WPD.
-For a general hyperbolic action action, the individual and global versions of WPD are connected by a theorem of Osin \cite{Osin:AcylHyp} saying that if a given nonelementary hyperbolic action of $\Gamma$ has a WPD element then $\Gamma$ has a nonelementary hyperbolic action on a possibly different space that satisfies the global WPD property (even better, $\Gamma$~has an acylindrical hyperbolic action).
+Bestvina and Fujiwara demonstrate in \BeFuji\ that the WPD property holds for loxodromic elements of the action of the mapping class group $\MCG(S)$ on the curve complex $\C(S)$ of a finite type surface $S$, those elements being the pseudo-Anosov mapping classes.
+Bestvina and Feighn demonstrate in \cite{BestvinaFeighn:HypComplex} that WPD holds for elements of $\Out(F_n)$ that act loxodromically on the free factor complex $\FF(F_n)$, those elements being the fully irreducible outer automorphisms.
+In both cases those demonstrations suffice for applying the WPD methods of \BeFuji\ to analyze the second bounded cohomology of a subgroup $\Gamma$ of $\MCG(S)$ or of $\Out(F_n)$ that happens to contain the appropriate type of element.
+And in \BeFuji\ this is used, in combination with Ivanov's subgroup decomposition theory \cite{Ivanov:subgroups}, to prove the $H^2_b$-alternative for an \emph{arbitrary} subgroup of $\MCG(S)$.

-Although WPD suffices for studying $H^2_b$ properties of subgroups of mapping class groups \BeFuji, and although it suffices for subgroups of $\Out(F_n)$ containing a fully irreducible element \cite{BestvinaFeighn:HypComplex}, we do not know whether it suffices for general subgroups of $\Out(F_n)$.
-Instead our proof of Theorem~B uses the loxodromic elements of the action $\Out(F_n) \act \FS(F_n)$; these form a strictly larger collection than the fully irreducible outer automorphisms, and some of them fail to satisfy WPD \FSLox.
-What our proof shows is that sufficiently many of these loxodromics satisfy the weaker WWPD property so that $H^2_b$ methods can be applied.
+However, fully irreducible elements of $\Out(F_n)$ seem insufficient for understanding the $H^2_b$ alternative for a general subgroup of $\Out(F_n)$.
+We use the strictly broader class of elements $\phi \in \Out(F_n)$ that act loxodromically on the free splitting complex $\FS(F_n)$ --- equivalently, $\phi$ has an attracting lamination that fills the free group \FSLox.
+Although acting loxodromically on $\FS(F_n)$ does not imply that $\phi \in \Out(F_n)$ is a WWPD element of the action $\Out(F_n) \act \FS(F_n)$ \FSLox, our proof produces enough loxodromic WWPD elements for applications to the $H^2_b$ alternative of finitely generated subgroups of $\Out(F_n)$, applying WWPD methods as follows.